nlpAThits/WiMCor/README.md

 ```$ python pathfinder.py -disamb_file ./disambiguation_page_titles -vehicles 'PopulatedPlace' -targets 'Q3918'```

 where `disamb_file` is a file consisting of titles of Wikipedia disambiguation pages, one per line.
+This command extracts the metonymic pair of titles that are of the form `<vehicle>-for-<target>`.

 ## License